-My latest book is THE LAWYER BUBBLE — A Profession in Crisis (Basic Books/Perseus, April 2013).
+In March 2016, the trade paperback of my latest book, THE LAWYER BUBBLE — A Profession in Crisis (Basic Books/Perseus, April 2013), will be released.

 “The Lawyer Bubble is an important book, carefully researched, cogently argued and compellingly written.
 It demonstrates how two honorable callings – legal education and the practice of law – have become, far too often, unscrupulous rackets.”